OpenMS/pyopenms-docs/docs/source/query_msexperiment_massql.rst

    3,     143,  16.0268,          1,  7.51255e+06,         1
    4,     144,  16.0354,          1,  1.01007e+07,         1

-In the resulting data frame each row represents a scan with the :term:`peak`  intensities summed up.
+In the resulting data frame each row represents a scan with the peak  intensities summed up.